 The Act sets a base amount for the Insurance Fund to achieve.
-The statutory secure base amount is equivalent to 2 percent of the aggregate outstanding insured obligations of all insured System banks (adjusted downward by a percentage of the guaranteed portions of principal outstanding on Governmentguaranteed loans in accrual status) or such other percentage as determined by the Corporation, in its sole discretion, to be actuarially sound.
+The statutory secure base amount is equivalent to 2 percent of the aggregate outstanding insured obligations of all insured System banks (adjusted downward by a percentage of the guaranteed portions of principal outstanding on Government-guaranteed loans in accrual status) or such other percentage as determined by the Corporation, in its sole discretion, to be actuarially sound.
 When the amount of the Insurance Fund exceeds the secure base amount, the Corporation is required to reduce the premiums, but it still must ensure that reduced premiums are sufficient to maintain the level of the Insurance Fund at the secure base amount.

-The Insurance Fund was at or above the secure base amount during most of 2000, but fell below at yearend due to growth in insured obligations late in the year.
-At December 31, 2000, the Insurance Fund was 1.98 percent of adjusted insured obligations outstanding.
+The Insurance Fund was below the secure base amount during most of 2001, due to growth in insured obligations during the year.
+At December 31, 2001, the Insurance Fund was 1.98 percent of adjusted insured obligations outstanding.
 A 1996 amendment to the Act requires the Corporation to establish reserve accounts for each System bank and an account for the stockholders of the FAC.
 If at the end of any calendar year the Insurance Fund is at the secure base amount, the Corporation is to segregate any excess balances into these allocated insurance reserve accounts (AIRAs).
-In 1999, the Corporation's Board adopted a Policy Statement on the Secure Base Amount and Allocated Insurance Reserve

-Accounts which provides guidelines for implementing this statutory authority.
-At December 31, 2000, because the Insurance Fund was below the 2 percent secure base amount, there were no excess balances to allocate.
+In 1999, the Corporation's Board adopted a Policy Statement on the Secure Base Amount and Allocated Insurance Reserve Accounts which provides guidelines for implementing this statutory authority.
+At December 31, 2001, because the Insurance Fund was below the 2 percent secure base amount, there were no excess balances to allocate.